EvelynOvi/RockPaperScissors/README.md

 # RockPaperScissors

-A simple rock, paper & scissors game written in Python.
+A simple rock paper scissors game written in Python.